graezykev/explain-nuance-git-merge-rebase/README.md

           D' [feature]
 ```

-In this case, we made a "**History Rewrite**", after which the commit `D` disappears and the new commit `D'` comes out.
+In this case, we performed a **history rewrite**, causing the original commit `D` to disappear and the new commit `D'` to emerge.

 ## Recap

 ### Commit History

-Now let's recap the primary steps and Git histories in both options we made.
+Now let's recap the primary steps and Git histories in both options we covered.

 <table>
   <thead>